xmonader/info_foundation/docs/blog/airbnb-for-internet-capacity.md

 ### Surprisingly the internet still centralized

-Despite already seeing well-known examples of decentralized currencies, transportation, and ledgers.
-We do not yet have decentralized datacenter technology, the very core of the internet as we know it.
+Despite already seeing many examples of decentralized currencies, transportation, and ledgers we do not yet have decentralized datacenter technology, the very core of the internet as we know it.

-To compete in the internet capacity market which is now dominated by big IT companies, one requires massive investments.
+To compete in the internet capacity market which is now dominated by big IT companies, requires massive investment and IT development.

-Over the last couple of years, ThreeFold developed decentralized datacenter technology.
-One of the benefits of this technology is that it allows anyone to take part in the internet capacity market.
+Over the last couple of years, ThreeFold has developed decentralized datacenter technology that allows anyone to take part in the internet capacity market.
+Adding capacity to the ThreeFold Grid (TF Grid) makes you a ThreeFold Farmer (TF Farmer).
- Anyone that joins the ThreeFold Grid we call a ThreeFold Farmers. to invest.
-All such participants are called ThreeFold Farmers (TFM).

 ### How to become a ThreeFold Farmer

 The process to become a TF Farmer is very straightforward.
-Anyone can join the TF Grid by buying or building a Zero Node.
-Now you can operate your micro datacenter and earn money with it, we call this process TF Mining.

-All Zero-Nodes are “plug and play” with full self-driving capability.
-This means anyone can become a TF farmer, no matter the level of experience.
-Which means anyone can become an ‘Airbnb’ TF Farmer for the new, neutral internet which belongs to us all.
+Anyone can join the TF Grid by downloading the ThreeFold Zero-OS operating system onto nodesn and connecting to the ThreeFold network.
+By doing so you to can operate a micro datacenter and earn TF Tokens.
+Anyone can become a TF Farmer, no matter the level of experience.
+Which means you can become an ‘Airbnb’ TF Farmer for the new, neutral internet which belongs to us all of us.

 Internet Capacity produced by a Zero-Node is automatically registered on the TF Directory.
-The TF Directory is a public directory for global purchasers of Internet Capacity.
-There is no need to build a marketing department or promote your Zero-Node.
+The TF Directory is a public directory of global purchasers of Internet Capacity.
+There is no need to build a marketing plan/department or to promote your Zero-Node.

 Pricing is set by the TF Directory's algorithm based on numerous factors including real-time local supply and demand, competition, network connection, hardware type and the environment.
-More advanced TF Farmers can set their own pricing.
+More advanced TF Farmers can also set their own pricing.